PrincessRTFM/ffxiv-extended/plugin-recs.md

 It might sound like you could just use the [_Market Board_](#market-board) plugin, but this one is a little different - and for things like quest rewards, more convenient.
 You can configure a minimum price threshold, a maximum history period, and a hotkey to trigger the lookup.
 When you hold that hotkey and hover over an item for a certain (also configurable) amount of time, the plugin looks up that item on Universalis and reports the average price - or, if the price is too low, tells you that you should just sell it to an NPC instead.
 You can choose whether it should tell you this in chat, in a popup window, or both.

+### QoLBar

+If you're like me, you never have enough hotbar space for all the things you'd like to put there.
+Especially if you also like to use custom macros to make slash commands accessible via easy buttons.
+This plugin will be your saving grace: it lets you define and add new hotbars, positioned anywhere you want, with buttons to run slash commands - and you can even make categories for submenus.
+Oh, and assign hotkeys too.

 ### Simple Tweaks

 The title here is a _blatant_ lie, but it's a collection of minor-enough-to-not-need-their-own-plugin tweaks, so... close enough, I suppose?
 Featuring such QoL improvements as clickable chat links, disabling the title screen's idle movie, and a _wide_ assortment of UI and item-tooltip improvements, not to mention _custom chatbox command aliases_ (pretty convenient with MacroRecursion...!) this plugin does too much to describe, but I promise you'll find some useful things.
 Possibly my number one favourite, honestly!